-For students in the College of Pharmacy the certificate fit within students' program of study and does not require additional credit hours to complete.
-For students in the College of Nursing, it depends on the graduate-degree program in which students are enrolled.
+For students in the College of Pharmacy the certificate fits within students' program of study and does not require additional credit hours to complete.
+For students in the College of Nursing, it depends on the graduate degree program in which students are enrolled.
 Nursing students should talk to an advisor to find out whether the certificate would add additional credit hours and time to their degree.

 Applicants must pay a $25 fee to submit their application through the UC Graduate School.
-For College of Pharmacy students the program does not add to tuition totals.
-For students in the College of Nursing, it depends on the graduate-degree program in which students are enrolled.
+For College of Pharmacy students, the program does not add to tuition totals.
+For College of Nursing students, it depends on the graduate-degree program in which a student is enrolled.
 Nursing students should talk to an advisor to confirm how much the program would add to their tuition.